jizhang/jizhang.github.com/source/_drafts/restful-api-authentication-with-spring-security.md

 }
 ```

 A `RememberMeServices` instance is created in the configuration phase by Spring Security, and we save it into the IoC container, making it available in the `AuthController`.
-Then, the `loginSuccess` method can be invoked like this:
+The `@DependsOn` annotation ensures that `RememberMeServices` is registered before the `AuthController` is created.
+Next, the `loginSuccess` method can be invoked like this:

 ```java
 @PostMapping("/login")